-Developers, data scientists among hot jobs of 2023
+Developers, data scientists among hot jobs in 2023

 Experts interviewed by The Straits Times also cited tech and finance as growth sectors both this year and in the year ahead.

-Ms Chew Siew Mee, managing director, Jobstreet by Seek, told ST that based on the recruitment site’s internal database, ICT, engineering as well as banking and finance sectors topped the charts for the highest number of job postings on its platform in 2023.
+Ms Chew Siew Mee, managing director of Jobstreet by Seek, told ST that based on the recruitment site’s internal database, ICT, engineering as well as banking and finance sectors topped the charts for the highest number of job postings on its platform in 2023.

 She added that this data was corroborated by Jobstreet’s 2023 salary guide, where the banking and finance industry saw a notable 68 per cent surge in job advertisements post-pandemic, alongside a 10 per cent to 34 per cent increase in salaries, particularly at levels below senior management.